Treatment-resistant depression: Electroconvulsive therapy

-Electroconvulsive therapy is generally only considered as a treatment option in severe cases of treatment-resistant depression.
-It is used when medication has repeatedly failed to improve symptoms, and usually when the patient’s symptoms are so severe that they have been hospitalized.
-Electroconvulsive therapy has been found to reduce thoughts of suicide and relieve depressive symptoms.
-It is associated with an increase in glial cell line derived neurotrophic factor.
+Electroconvulsive therapy (ECT) is generally only considered as a treatment option in severe cases of treatment-resistant depression.
+It is used when medication has repeatedly failed to improve symptoms, and usually when the patient's symptoms are so severe that they have been hospitalized.
+It involves inducing a controlled seizure in a patient for a short time (30–90 seconds).
+Often patients receive a total of 6-12 sessions over the course of multiple weeks (receiving 2-3 sessions per week).